 The Company has a stock option plan which is administered by the Board of Directors of the Company with stock options granted to directors, management, employees and consultants as a form of compensation.
-The number of common shares reserved for issuance of stock options is limited to a maximum of 1,829,476 common shares of the Company at any time.
+During the seven months ended December 31, 2014, the number of common shares reserved for issuance of stock options increased and is now limited to a maximum of 2,441,981 common shares of the Company at any time.
 The stock options generally have a maximum term of ten years.

-On May 6, 2014, 3,333 stock options, with a value of \$3,414, were exercised at a price \$0.60 for proceeds to the Company of \$2,000.
+On May 6, 2014, 3,333 stock options, with a value of \$3,414, were exercised at a price of \$0.60 for proceeds to the Company of \$2,000.